 “It’s folklore,” Dr. Block says.
 “There is no evidence-based research that supports the claim that eating kibble helps prevent dental disease.
 Wild carnivores chew on bones, tendons, ligaments and cartilage that help strip the teeth of debris.
 Intuitively, it seems to make sense that the abrasive nature of kibble may provide a similar dental benefit, but this is unproven.”

 Regular kibble dog food, although crunchy, sticks to a dog’s teeth like any other food does.
 Saying regular kibble food cleans canine teeth is like saying Cheerios can clean human teeth.
+The myth, and the math, don’t add up: remember, 80% of dogs have oral disease by age three.
+Since most dogs eat commercial dry food, it’s hard to see anything but a reverse correlation between kibble and dental health.

 Let’s break it down.